niko1499/CS2223/Project2/readme.txt

 The program will open input.txt at default.
 You can specify another file simply by typing its name after the python file: python Project2.py input2.txt

+The inputs I tested can be found in the inputX.txt files where X is replaced with a number.